marq24/emacberry.com/_docs/3050-autostart.md

 <span class="shot">![auto-start-stop-ranges](/assets/img/gpsl/auto-start-stop-ranges.png)</span>

-- The RED-colored cycle (20m radius) is the AUTO-STOP cycle - as soon as you are in the red cycle the logging (if it's running) will be stopped.
-Please note that there are some additional restrictions for the auto stop logging: a) when you are auto logging a navigation path, then the logging distance have to be at least 75% of the navigation path b) when you make use of a AutoStart/Log location the logging distance have to be at least 1km.
+- The RED-colored cycle (20 m radius) is the AUTO-STOP cycle - as soon as you are in the red cycle the logging (if it's running) will be stopped.
+Please note that there are some additional restrictions for the auto stop logging: a) when you are auto logging a navigation path, then the logging distance have to be at least 75% of the navigation path b) when you make use of a AutoStart/Log location the logging distance have to be at least 1 km.

-- The BLUE-colored cycle (15m radius) is the initial trigger of the AUTO-START process - the logging will **only** automatically start when you are in the blue cycle.
+- The BLUE-colored cycle (15 m radius) is the initial trigger of the AUTO-START process - the logging will **only** automatically start when you are in the blue cycle.
 With other words you need to be inside the blue cycle in order that the auto start logging code for this location will be activated.

-- The GREEN-colored cycle (50m radius) is the AUTO-Start range - once you are outside of the green cycle (and this location have been activated by being in the blue cycle before) the recording will be automatically started.
+- The GREEN-colored cycle (50 m radius) is the AUTO-Start range - once you are outside the green cycle (and this location have been activated by being in the blue cycle before) the recording will be automatically started.
 <br class="shot-end"/>